Now Open: First Client Engagements

 What we are honest about

 We are new.
 Aworsa the entity is a few months old.
-Aworsa the work behind it — the ten years of shipping software, running systems, sitting through post-mortems, and learning what "production-ready" actually means — is not.
+Aworsa the work behind it — the years of shipping software, running systems, sitting through post-mortems, and learning what "production-ready" actually means — is not.

 What comes next